 - Pets and fictional characters, unless directly affiliated with a Verified Company, Brand, or Organization, or with a Verified entertainment production, as described above;

 - Accounts engaged in severe violations of our Platform manipulation and spam policy, such as the buying and selling of followers and engagement; and

-You may lose your badge if you change your account name (@handle), if your account becomes inactive or incomplete, or if you are no longer in the position you initially were verified for – such as an elected government official who leaves office – and you do not otherwise meet our criteria for verification.
+You may lose your badge if you change your username (@handle), if your account becomes inactive or incomplete, or if you are no longer in the position you initially were Verified for – such as an elected government official who leaves office – and you do not otherwise meet our criteria for Verification.

 We may also remove the blue badge from accounts that are found to be in severe or repeated violation of the Twitter Rules.
 This includes:

 - Impersonation or Intentionally misleading people on Twitter by changing your display name or bio.

 - Severe violations that result in immediate account suspension.

 - Repeat violations in Tweets, including but not limited to: